Property Management Business Plan

 Management Team Members

-[Company Name] will also employ an experienced assistant to help with various administrative duties around the office.
+[Property Management Business Name] will also employ an experienced assistant to help with various administrative duties around the office.
 [Assistant’s name] has experience working with C-level executives and has spent significant time as an administrator.

 Hiring Plan

-- Property Managers: 5 to start including the owner himself
+- Property Managers: 5 to start, including the owner himself

 - Administrative Assistant: 1 full-time employee to handle client calls, set appointments and assign incoming clients to property managers